The Basics of Understanding Tarot Cards

 Suit of Wands

 The Wands hold messages about work and career.
 This suit deals with more earth like energy.
-The hustle and bustle of work life and climbing the corporate ladder.
+The hustle and bustle of work-life and climbing the corporate ladder.
 Depending on the other cards around it, it could also be interpreted that there is work to be done in a certain area of your life.
 The season that is represented with Wands is summer.
-Earth signs are related to the suit of Wands.
-Virgo, Taurus and Capricorn.
+Fire signs are related to the suit of Wands.
+Aries, Leo, and Sagittarius.
 The element is fire.

 Study the Wands from the beginning to the end and see how the work and career area unfolds.
 It is their fire element and passion that carries them through the journey from ace to ten.
 Starting with the single wand in the ace and ending with carrying and having all ten wands.

-The court cards have the traits of their earth astrological signs.
-The king being the Capricorn, the queen having the feminine traits of the Virgo, the knight bringing the energy of all three signs, and the page representing the Taurus.
+The court cards have the traits of their Fire astrological signs.
+The king being the Aries, the queen having the feminine traits of the Leo, the knight bringing the energy of all three signs, and the page representing the Sagittarius.

 Suit of Swords